 While the Caulfield Cup is definitely the highlight of Caulfield Cup Day, it is not the only event to watch out for.
 There were a total of 10 races on the 2013 Caulfield Cup day and this years meeting looks to be a similarly busy affair.
 Along with the Group 1 Caulfield Cup, other high profile races included the Group 3 Moonga Stakes, Group 2 Caulfield Sprint, Group 3 David Jones Cup, and Group 2 Tristarc Stakes.

-The field for the Caulfield Cup includes 18 runners and 4 emergencies, view the Likely Caulfield Cup Field for the 2014 edition of the race.
-The field and barrier draw information is decided in the week leading up to the big race, which this year takes place on Saturday, 18th of October, 2014.
+The field for the Caulfield Cup includes 18 runners and 4 emergencies.
+The field and barrier draw information is decided in the week leading up to the big race, which this year takes place on Saturday, 19th of October, 2019.

 The Caulfield Cup has been run since 1879, making it one of the oldest races on the Australian calendar.
 Over this time it has amassed a great deal of history, with a number of interesting facts associated with this great race.
 Historical facts and statistics can often provide important clues for a big race such as the Caulfield Cup, and are a good way to get a feel for the history of this great event.

 The Caulfield Cup is surrounded by the Caulfield Cup Carnival, which is made up of three days of racing and a range of other events.
-The first day of the Caulfield Cup takes place on Saturday, 11th of October, 2014 – Caulfield Guineas Day.
-The second day is Thousand Guineas Day on Wednesday, 15th of October, with Caulfield Cup Day itself held on Saturday, 18th of October, 2014.
+The first day of the Caulfield Cup takes place on Saturday, 12th of October, 2019 – Caulfield Guineas Day.
+The second day is Ladies Day Blue Sapphire Stakes on Wednesday, 16th of October, with Caulfield Cup Day itself held on Saturday, 19th of October, 2019.

 The Caulfield Cup has been run since 1879, and been won by some of Australia’s greatest horses.
 The most notable winners over this long history include names like Viewed in 2009, Northerly in 2002, Mannerism in 1992, and Elvstroem in 2004.
-The 2012 edition of the race was won by Dunaden and more recently the Lloyd Williams owned Fawkner in the 2013 edition of the race.
+The 2013 edition of the race was won by Fawkner, the now deceased Admire Rakti in the 2014 edition of the race and Mongolian Khan in 2015.

 International Caulfield Cup